AutoFlowLabs/ios-bridge/Readme.md

 ## 🌟 Overview

-This project provides a complete remote control solution for iOS simulators, enabling developers and testers to interact with iOS devices through a web browser.
-It combines real-time video streaming (WebRTC/WebSocket), gesture controls, app management, and persistent session storage in a unified FastAPI-based platform.
+This project provides a complete remote control solution for iOS simulators, enabling developers and testers to interact with iOS devices through both a web browser and a native Electron desktop application.
+It combines real-time video streaming (WebRTC/WebSocket), gesture controls, app management, video recording, and persistent session storage in a unified FastAPI-based platform.

 ## 🖥️ System Requirements